Upper Uwchlan Township, Pennsylvania: Transportation

 As of 2019, there were 67.81 mi of public roads in Upper Uwchlan Township, of which 4.00 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 4.28 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 59.53 mi were maintained by the township.

-The Pennsylvania Turnpike (I-76) is the most prominent highway serving Upper Uwchlan Township.
+The Pennsylvania Turnpike, also known as I-76, is the most prominent highway serving Upper Uwchlan Township.
 It follows a northwest-southeast alignment through the center of the township.
 Pennsylvania Route 100 follows the Pottstown Pike along a north-south alignment through the east and northeast portion of the township.
 Pennsylvania Route 401 follows Conestoga Road along a northwest-southeast alignment across the northeastern corner of the township.

 Places of worship

 Windsor Baptist Church, founded in 1833 is located in the township at 213 Little Conestoga Road, in the village of Eagle.
 Saint Elizabeth, a Catholic church, is located at 100 Fellowship Road, at Pottstown Pike.
 Just south of it, on Pottstown Pike, is Beth Israel Congregation of Chester County (founded 1904), Upper Uwchlan's only synagogue.